RunhangShu/RunhangWebsite/content/notebook/2021Fall_rotation.md

 #SBATCH --cpus-per-task=4    ## number of cores the job needs
 #SBATCH --error=slurm-%J.err ## error log file

 ../pratt_package_500000/pratt fasta ./USA_naive/Bru14.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
 ../pratt_package_500000/pratt fasta ./USA_naive/Bru15.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
 ../pratt_package_500000/pratt fasta ./USA_naive/Bru16.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
 ../pratt_package_500000/pratt fasta ./USA_naive/Bru17.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
 ../pratt_package_500000/pratt fasta ./USA_naive/Bru18.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
+.
+.
+.
+../pratt_package_500000/pratt fasta ./USA_naive/Bru50.txt -C% 0.5 -PL 11 -PX 1 -E 0 -FN 0 -FL 1 -ON 500
 ```

 * Tried different C% (the minimum number of frequency of each pattern)
-  1. C%=0.5 and 500 patterns
+  * C%=0.5 and 500 patterns
-  2. C%=2 and 50 patterns
+  * C%=2 and 50 patterns
   * C%=0.5 is clearly better than C%=2, becasue the fitness score is higher in the C%=0.5 output.
 Moreover, C%=2 gave too many patterns of only 2 amino acids
   * Idealy, we want to get some patterns having the lengths range between 4 to 5.

 **Principal component analysis**

-* Using the output from C%=0.5,I selected the top 500 patterns for each samples (81 samples in total), the occurance of each pattern was divided by the total number of sequences.
+* Using the output from C%=0.5, I selected the top 500 patterns for each samples (81 samples in total), the occurance of each pattern was divided by the total number of sequences.
 For exaple, pattern P-L-S is found in 100 different 12-nt peptides in sample 1, which has 10,000 sequences.
 Then, 100/10,000=0.01 is computed and the resulting matrix (81 samples x ~2000 patterns) is used to run PCA.
 The figure below indicates the four groups are rather similar.

 <center>